Tamas-Gavlider/WanderRoads/README.md

 [Recommendation article ](https://pub.towardsai.net/building-a-recommender-system-with-pandas-1ca0bb03fdce) helped a lot to implement the travel recommendations.

+The travel recommendation csv file was generated with [ChatGPT](https://chatgpt.com/)

+[React Lazy](https://www.dhiwise.com/post/implementing-react-lazy-loading-for-better-app-performance) component was added to my code after reading this article.

+[StackOverFlow post](https://stackoverflow.com/questions/70850703/how-to-serialize-a-countryfield-from-django-countries) helped me to correctly use the serializes for Countryfield.

 Additionally, I utilized the Moments and DRF API project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.
 I used the same default profile image from the DRF API project in my own API model.

-The travel recommendation csv file was generated with [ChatGPT](https://chatgpt.com/)

-[React Lazy](https://www.dhiwise.com/post/implementing-react-lazy-loading-for-better-app-performance) component was added to my code after reading this article.

-[Cache control](https://www.django-rest-framework.org/api-guide/caching/) to improve lighthouse score.

 ### Acknowledgments

-I would like to acknowledge:

-- My Code Institute mentor for her valuable advices.